 MOISTURIZE + PROTECT

 Soft, smooth skin is directly related to the moisture barrier that is created to keep the water in.
-Add sun-protection, and you will reap the rewards of providing your skin additional protection.
-Consider natural moisturizing ingredients like Olive Oil, coconut oil, organic milk, raw honey, and yogurt— excellent hydrating agents.
+Add sun protection, and you will reap the rewards of providing your skin additional protection.
+Consider natural moisturizing ingredients like olive oil, coconut oil, organic milk, raw honey, and yogurt— excellent hydrating agents.
 And do not forget to apply SPF!
-Ensure that it is a “broad spectrum” sunscreen which will provide protection from both UVB sun rays that can cause redness and burning, and UVA rays—which can cause skin cancer and premature skin aging.
-There are many natural broad spectrum SPF products available at natural foods and beauty stores—so wherever possible, choose a brand that is limited on its chemical content.
+Ensure that it is a “broad spectrum” sunscreen that will provide protection from both UVB sun rays that can cause redness and burning and UVA rays—which can cause skin cancer and premature skin aging.
+There are many natural broad-spectrum SPF products available at natural foods and beauty stores—so wherever possible, choose a brand that is limited on its chemical content.

 GET GOOD SLEEP

 Beauty rest is not a rumor—the struggle is real.
-When you get a good night’s sleep (8 to 10 hours, ideally), your skin and your body’s metabolism is able to go into repair mode where new cell growth happens.
+When you get a good night’s sleep (8 to 10 hours, ideally), your skin and your body’s metabolism is able to go into a repair mode where new cell growth happens.
 Lack of sleep can cause blood vessels to dilate, which directly affects the even appearance of your skin.
-Late nights with alcoholic beverages can deplete the natural hydration of the skin, leading to dark circles under the eyes; and, lack of sleep caused by stress increases glucocorticoid production, which can lead to abnormalities in skin structure and function which is linked to acne.
-To ensure a good night’s shut eye, lower sugars in your diet, sip water, take electronic device breaks and start the slow-down process at least two hours before bedtime.
+Late nights with alcoholic beverages can deplete the natural hydration of the skin, leading to dark circles under the eyes.
+And, lack of sleep caused by stress increases glucocorticoid production, which can lead to abnormalities in skin structure and function, which is linked to acne.
+To ensure a good night’s shut-eye, lower sugars in your diet, sip water, take electronic device breaks and start the slow-down process at least two hours before bedtime.